 For each activity there will be outputs, which quantify what will be delivered, and outcomes, which are the changes made as a result of the activity.
-The overall impact of the activity will be an assessment of how it has made a positive difference over the long term.
+The overall impact of the activity will be an assessment of how it has made a positive difference over the long term, including in relation to lives saved and economic benefit.

 In our departmental planning, we will build our activities around the high level aims set out in Stage 2 of the CRMP.
-In doing this, we will ensure that each activity is monitored on a quarterly and annual basis.
+In doing this, we will ensure that activities are monitored on a quarterly and annual basis.
 Progress will be reported quarterly to the Fire Authority as part of the Service's performance reporting process.
 The key parts of the evaluation process involve the following:

-Resources the resources needed to deliver: staff, costs, equipment, building, partner input, in-kind contribution, etc. Activities - activities planned and target groups Outputs - what is being delivered, how much and to whom - direct, measurable products or services Short-term Outcomes changes the activity makes to individuals, communities, systems, etc. in terms of learning, knowledge, skills, attitudes Intermediate Outcomes - changes in action, behaviour and practice Long-term Impact - changes in conditions (social, economic, environmental, etc.) locally and nationally
+Resources the resources needed to deliver: staff, costs, equipment, building, partner input, in-kind contribution, etc. Activities - activities planned and target groups Outputs what is being delivered, how much and to whom - direct, measurable products or services Short-term Outcomes changes the activity makes to individuals, communities, systems, etc. in terms of learning, knowledge, skills, attitudes Intermediate Outcomes - changes in action, behaviour and practice Long-term Impact changes in conditions (social, economic, environmental, etc.) locally and nationally